Contracts & Grants Overview

 - Processing New Grant Awards

 - Once SPO has processed the award documents, they will notify UCD's Contracts and Grants Accounting (CGA) office.
-They will also notify the PO.
-Awards can be viewed is Cayuse SP by logging in using a Kerberos ID and password at https://ucdavis.cayuse424.com.
-CGA will establish a fund number that will be provided to the awardees' department contracts and grants analysts.
+They will also notify the PI.
+Awards can be viewed is Cayuse SP by logging in using his/her Kerberos ID and password at https://ucdavis.cayuse424.com.
+CGA will establish a fund number that will be provided to the awardees' department contracts and grants analyst.

-- The department analyst will then use the fund number to establish an account and will contact the award PI and provide account/award details.
+- The department analyst will then use the fund number to establish an account and will contact the award PI providing him/her with account and award details.

 - CGA will deposit all funds into the account and will provide financial reports to the sponsor as required.

--If human subjects are used for the project, IRB protocol numbers must be established: Visit http://research.ucdavis.edu/policiescompliance/irb-admin/ for more information.
+-If human subjects are used for the project, IRB protocol numbers must be established.

-- If animals are used, animal protocol numbers must be established: Visit https://iacuc.ucdavis.edu/protocol/index.cfm for more information.
+- If animals are used, animal protocol numbers must be established.

 - If a sub-award needs to be distributed, the department analyst will work with the PI to complete a sub-award request form and submit to SPO.